 Tips For Choosing A Waterproof Window Treatment in Raleigh09/29/2016Blake Jarman Anywhere you live, from Raleigh to hundreds of miles away, your home has a common need with almost every other home in the U.S.: waterproof window treatments.
 Regardless of the layout of your house, the climate outside, or the size of your family living in your home, you’ll usually have the same rooms that benefit from waterproofing: the kitchen, the laundry room, and your bathrooms.
 As you may have figured, not all window treatments are made equal when it comes to how capably they handle moisture and water.
-To simplify it, we’ll break down effective each window treatment is at dealing with wetness and tell you which ones are best for the rooms that encounter the most humidity.
+To simplify it, we’ll break down effective each window treatment is at standing up to wetness and tell you which ones work best in the rooms that encounter the most humidity.
 Level 1: Window Treatments That Can’t Deal With Water Seasoned Raleigh homeowners know that there are some materials that can’t handle water.
-Simply ask the owner of a hardwood floor what moisture does to lumber.
+Go ahead and ask the owner of a hardwood floor what moisture does to lumber.
 Solid wood has a bad relationship with water, as it can cause wood to bloat and deform, which usually makes wood window treatments unusable.
 Extended contact with water may also turn the existing cavities of the wood into a haven for mildew.
 For these reasons, solid wood window treatments should stay far away from spaces that get wet like the kitchen.
 Fabric window treatments don’t work great with water either.
 Even though the damage to fabric may not be as intense or visible, prolonged and recurring contact with humidity can damage the weave of many fabrics, and that can may result in discoloring and fabric deterioration.
 Level 2: Water-resistant Window Treatments Though not strictly waterproof, window treatments at this level aren’t at risk of lasting damage when placed in humid rooms.
-This level of window treatments includes most anything labeled as “faux wood,” like faux wood blinds.
+This group of window treatments includes most anything labeled as “faux wood,” like faux wood blinds.
 Faux wood blinds add the beauty of a solid wood window treatment, adding top-notch fashion to your bathroom and privacy to boot, without the stress that homeowners might get if the room gets too humid.
 Alternative window treatments that can handle the majority of damage from water are metal blinds.
 Though they don’t possess quite the level of style and coverage offered by other window treatments, aluminum blinds are versatile.
 They can be purchased in a large variety of hues, with available cut out possibilities and privacy features, while simultaneously being perfect for those possible problem rooms.
-However, blinds that feature cords or fabric bands are not optimal for moisture-heavy spaces.
+However, blinds that have cords or fabric bands are not optimal for moisture-heavy spaces.
 Level 3: 100% Waterproof Window Treatments This is what we’ve been waiting for: the window treatment that can shrug off humidity, dampness, liquid and more like no other window treatment.
-Sunburst Shutters Raleigh is happy to provide one of the only totally waterproof window treatments on the market in our Polywood® plantation shutters.
+Sunburst Shutters Raleigh is pleased to provide one of the only totally waterproof window treatments on the market in our Polywood® plantation shutters.
 A fantastic window treatment for the kitchen or bathroom, Polywood shutters are made from a particular compound that is completely resistant to the damaging effects of water, no matter if they’re originating inside your home or from the weather outside.
 Don’t believe it?
-We’ve seen the lengths at which Polywood can survive the elements, and we’re so confident in its resilience that we guarantee every installation with our Lifetime Limited Warranty.
-In fact, if you wanted to, you could blast Polywood shutters with a hose and they’d still function fantastically, without any problems.
+We’ve seen the lengths at which Polywood can survive the elements, and we’re so confident in its resilience that every installation is guaranteed with our Lifetime Limited Warranty.
+In fact, if you wanted to, you could blast Polywood shutters with a hose and they’d still function fantastically, with no problems.
 Make Sure Your Windows Are Ready For Anything, Raleigh If you live in a rainy or coastal climate, or if you want more effective window treatments for the kitchen, a waterproof window treatment should be a chief priority.
 Let Sunburst Shutters Raleigh give an assist by calling 919-887-9198 to set up your free in-homewindow treatment consultation.
 And for further suggestions for those rooms and beyond, take a look at our in-depth Ultimate Room Guide to discover the best window treatments for every room in your Raleigh home!